ronak-agarwal/kube-gpt-audit/README.md

 ### Future Improvements

-- Cover audit all Kuberenetes Resources (currently only support deployments)
+- Cover audit for all Kuberenetes Resources (currently only support deployments)
 - Expand the CLI to also support audit for Terraform (HCL templates) as a separate project